mwentzWW/bond-SVaR-Implementation/README.md

 # Project Scope

 My goal for this project is to learn the basics of streamlit apps and deployment.
-I'll create a simple stressed value at risk (SVaR) tool for treasury bond analysis based on public data.
+I'll create a simple historical value at risk (VaR) tool for treasury product analysis based on public data.

-### How to run it on your own machine
+## How to run it on your own machine

 1. Install the requirements